bizonix/common/doc/cache.md

 Explanation:

+  - The Cache class needs to be initialized before any other methods can be called.
+    Once it is initialized, it can be referenced from anywhere in your project.
   - Each element of the array should be in the format `ipaddress[:port[:weight]]`.
     The port defaults to 11211 if not specified.
     Weights do not need to add up to any particular sum, but default to 100 if not specified.